by TEJ | May 31, 2021 | Fun and Leisure Humor

 I was the driver, Michele the navigator.
 A word about roads in BVI.
 Even the very best of them are bad, filled with potholes, way too narrow, no lane divider markers, and extremely twisty, with lots of blind hairpin turns.
 And you have to confront all these obstacles while mastering driving on the wrong side of the street.
 But today, there wasn’t a “best road” in sight.
 No, we unwittingly embarked on a fool’s errand to test my driving skills on the most grueling road I would ever attempt in my life.

 Michele consulted Google Maps on her phone for the quickest way to get across the island to the other beach.
 Apparently, the app must have thought we were using a helicopter or a zeppelin because the route it selected took us right over the very top of the island.
 Or perhaps the BVI version of Google Maps was designed by Satan.
-Because someone was out to get us this day.
+Because this journey would take us to Hell and back.

-I apparently missed the sign that said, “CAUTION: ONLY IDIOTS ARE PERMITTED TO TAKE THIS ROUTE” because within one minute, we had diverged from a paved surface and found ourselves routed to a dirt and gravel path barely wide enough for one vehicle.
+I apparently missed the sign that said, “CAUTION: ONLY IDIOTS ARE PERMITTED TO TAKE THIS ROUTE” because within one minute, we had diverged from a paved surface and found ourselves re-directed onto a dirt and gravel path barely wide enough for one vehicle.

 I recall distinctly asking Michele, “Are you sure we’re on the right road?
 This doesn’t look right,” to which she calmly replied, “Yes, I’m sure.
 Google says this is the most direct route.”
-And of course, by “direct route,” what Google apparently meant was the most direct route to ensure your imminent death.
+And of course, by “direct route,” what Google apparently meant was the most direct route to ensure our imminent demise.

 Very quickly, I realized we had made a horrible navigational error in choosing to go this way.
 If this route qualified to be considered “a road”, then having watched two seasons of Grey’s Anatomy qualified me to be “considered” a brain surgeon.